 If you have pain:

-Call your dentist now or seek immediate medical care if:
+Call your dentist or nurse care line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your dentist if you have any problems.
+Watch closely for changes in your health, and be sure to contact your dentist or nurse call line if:

 Go to https://www.healthwise.net/patientEd